-In this paper, we propose a user-association framework for future backhaullimited HetNets.
-We showed how different backhaul topologies and capacity limitations affect the user and network performance, when one jointly considers the access and backhaul resources.
-Initial simulation results corroborate the correctness of our framework, and reveal interesting tradeoffs mostly related to underprovisioned backhaul resources.
+In this paper, we propose a user-association framework for future backhaul-limited HetNets.
+We showed how different backhaul topologies and capacity limitations affect the user and network performance, with joint consideration of the access/backhaul resources.
+Initial simulation results corroborate the correctness of our framework, and reveal interesting tradeoffs for different under-provisioned networks, as well as potential drawbacks of schemes operated in the backhaul, currently.